Winifred Ling, spoke with thehomeground.asia about failing marriages. Read on to find out her thoughts in the article below.

 Be a safe harbour to each other

 What this means is that you will be the person that your partner will turn to for connection, support, comfort and love.
-There is intimacy and closeness that you can be your real and authentic self.
+There is intimacy and closeness when you can be your real and authentic self.
 You also prioritise each other when you make decisions.
 For this safe harbour to be strong, you make effort to safeguard the relationship by setting clear boundaries on rules of engagement with the opposite sex.
 You don’t take the marriage for granted.
 For couples who share the same faith, pray and grow your faith together.

 Adopt a growth mindset